UliBartels/RSP_final_project/readme_gliu.md

         ros2 launch final_project maze_action_simulation.launch

-2. Open an new terminal and run the following command.
+2. Open a new terminal and run the following command.
 This command initiates the process of Burger driving, and starts communication between the two bots.

         ros2 run turtlebot_actionlib client